HNStaggs/Gorilla-Data-Extraction/README.md

 # Gorilla-Data-Extraction
 Unix commands for extracting variables from Gorilla experiement builder files.
+While similar approaches can be done in statistical packages, I find UNIX to be more accessible and efficient.

 I am not affiliated with Gorilla in any form.
 I am just a happy customer.